AndresCRamos/prisoners-dilemma/README.md

 - Name withheld: Generates a random probability between 30% and 100% following a normal distribution, and makes a random choice with the generated probability
 - Nyedegger: Tries to maximize its own points, making a choice based on his own and the opponent last 3 moves, giving them a score and defecting depending on the score given
 - Shubik: The player cooperates, until the opponent betrays them, then it defect for n moves, and starts cooperating again, if betrayed again, it defects for n + 1 moves
-- Stein & rapoport: Cooperates the first 5 moves, play Tit 4 Tat the next 10 moves, after this, it will check if the other player is playing randomly, if true, always defects, if not, it plays Tit 4 Tat.
+- Stein & Rapoport: Cooperates the first 5 moves, play Tit 4 Tat the next 10 moves, after this, it will check if the other player is playing randomly, if true, always defects, if not, it plays Tit 4 Tat.
 Will repeat the randomness check every 15 moves
 - Random: Cooperates or defects randomly
 - Tideman & Chieruzzi: Cooperates until opponent betrays it, then it defects for n moves and cooperates again, if betrayed again, will defect for n + 1 moves, if certain confitions are met, it will give its opponent a fresh start, forgetting everything up to that point, and cooperating for the next 2 rounds
 - Tit 4 Tat: Imitates the movement the other strategy did in the last move
-- Tullock: Cooperates the first 11 moves, then randonmy cooperates, with a probability 10% less than his opponent on the alst 10 moves
+- Tullock: Cooperates the first 11 moves, then random cooperates, with a probability 10% less than his opponent on the last 10 moves

-# Not implemented strategies
+# Tech Stack
+- Typescript
+- React
+- Vite
+- Mantine
+- Tailwind
+- Math.js